 - It would be 10 times more energy-efficient than haul flights.

 - Hyperloop technology could be 50% more efficient than high-speed trains.

 As a transportation technology, it will allow unparalleled speed and ease of movement of goods and people.
-Currently in its initial study stages, the Hyperloop with serve as a blueprint for future new transportation routes.
+Currently, in its initial study stages, the Hyperloop will serve as a blueprint for future new transportation routes.